-A capstone is a major project related to a student's area of study that demonstrates a student's overall content knowledge of the program outcomes.
-The student has a faculty member set as the advisor for the project.
+A capstone is a major project related to a student's area of study that demonstrates a student's content knowledge of the program outcomes.

 INTERNSHIP

 An internship is a supervised educational work experience, located on or off campus at a work site where a faculty member monitors and provides final assessment.